project-gemmi/gemmi/docs/analysis.rst

 these lists are used for fast lookup of atoms.

 In Gemmi the cell technique is implemented in a class named ``NeighborSearch``.
-The implementation works with both crystal and non-crystal system and:
+The implementation works with both crystal and non-crystal systems and:

 * handles crystallographic symmetry (including non-standard settings with origin shift that are present in a couple hundreds of PDB entries),